macstadium/packer-plugin-macstadium-orka/README.md

  * Random thought related to the immediate above feature, maybe this plugin to be able to scan configs and/or images available and automatically use the first one it finds, possibly creating a new config specifically for the image?
 If it'd make it easier?
 I would need to explore and discuss this with some other users if this would be useful and how best to do it.
  * Improve the JSON parsing code.
 JSON parsing in Golang is quite messy, and I'm not particularly good at it yet, so the code for parsing it is very messy.
 See: line 137-176 of [builder/orka/step_orka_create.go](./builder/orka/step_orka_create.go) and look at the function `ExtractIPHost` in that file as well.
 Could be much improved and hopefully simplified.
 Contributors welcome!!!
  * Clean up / improve code / catch more sharp edges and edge-cases, deal with any issues filed on Github.
+ * One day, get this merged upstream into Packer as an official builder

 ## Original Author / License